Build Custom MCP Servers

 Each MCP server you create will be exposed on a separate route on this app.

-Adding from a template
+Creating from a template

 Using Vercel's Template

-If you want to create a custom MCP server, you can use Vercel's Next.js MCP template as a starting point.
+If you want to create a custom MCP server, you can use Vercel's Next.js MCP template as a starting point:

-Modify the template route.ts file with your desired tools and resources.
+Customize the template with your desired tools.

 Deploying to Vercel